ibrahim-s/openLinkWith/readme.md

 *	Remember that you got the obtion to close the dialog, after activating a link
 and you can adjust that from openLinkWith settings dialog in preferences menu.

+## Changes for 2.3 ##

+*	Use latest addon template files
+*	Update manifest.ini for minimum and last version tested.

 ## Changes for 2.2 ##
 *	Ensures compatibility with python3.